-Can You Require Proof of Religion for a Time Off Request?
+Can an Employer Require Proof of Religion for Time-Off Requests?

 Could the manager require George to show proof of religious affiliation and/or proof of the religious event in order to grant time off as an accommodation?

-According to the EEOC, religious discrimination involves treating a person unfavorably because of their religious beliefs and is not limited to traditional, organized religions.
+According to the Equal Employment Opportunity Commission (EEOC), religious discrimination involves treating a person unfavorably because of their religious beliefs and is not limited to traditional, organized religions.
 In most situations, “the employer should ordinarily assume that an employee's request for religious accommodation is based on a sincerely-held religious belief.”

-However, in requests for religious accommodations, the EEOC recognizes there are times when employers may question their legitimacy:
+In requests for religious accommodations, the EEOC recognizes there may be times when employers question their legitimacy:

 “Factors that – either alone or in combination – might undermine an employee’s assertion that he sincerely holds the religious belief at issue include: whether the employee has behaved in a manner markedly inconsistent with the professed belief; whether the accommodation sought is a particularly desirable benefit that is likely to be sought for secular reasons; whether the timing of the request renders it suspect (e.g., it follows an earlier request by the employee for the same benefit for secular reasons); and whether the employer otherwise has reason to believe the accommodation is not sought for religious reasons.”

 In George’s situation, it would be appropriate for the manager to request additional supporting information to determine what kind of accommodation can be made.
 This may include an explanation of the religion and beliefs, as well as details about the religious celebration (such as time and duration).